TaylanUB/scheme-bytestructures/README.md

 object thereof), and a bytestructure descriptor (NOT a syntax object thereof).
 This procedure implements the indexing semantics of compound types.
-The bytevector argument is provided to satisfy dynamic descriptors; the `ref-helper` of non-dynamic descriptors should ignore its value and return it back untouched.
+The bytevector argument is provided to satisfy dynamic descriptors; the `unwrapper` of non-dynamic descriptors should ignore its value and return it back untouched.

 `Getter` must be `#f` or a procedure taking three arguments: a Boolean indicating whether the call to the procedure is happening in the